hokoo/templater/README.md

 Since we consider blocks as an almost independent template, you can use blocks out of context of the main template.

-Suppose, you need to render a "button" block in a different place.
+Suppose, you need to render a "button" block from the template above in a different place.
 Great, there's no need to duplicate the block's code.
 Just render the block separately.

 ```php
 echo $templater->renderBlock(